CT-Dylan/NaLyser/README.md

 -----------------------------
 1. How to install the software?
 [![NL How to install the software](https://img.youtube.com/vi/O62l8tPCZ8I/maxresdefault.jpg)](https://www.youtube.com/embed/O62l8tPCZ8I) </br>

-There are 2 ways to get access to the software.
+There are 2 ways to get access to the software.  <\br>
--Number 1: Get a MATLAB license (2022b or later) and download the Release "NaLyser-Original Files v1.10.1" on the right side of the Github page.
+- 1: Get a MATLAB license (2022b or later) and download the Release "NaLyser-Original Files v1.10.1" on the right side of the Github page.
 You need to unzip it to get access to the files.
-Afterwards, move the path to the location of the folder and in the command window, enter "RunMain" to launch the program.
+Afterwards, move the path to the location of the folder and in the command window, enter "RunMain" to launch the program. <\br>
--Number 2: Make sure your OS is running on Windows.
+- 2: Make sure your OS is running on Windows.
 Install the software as a standalone application by getting the installer.
 You can find it in a Google Drive directory, which link may be found in the file Standalone_App/readme.txt .
 The installer is called "MyAppInstaller_mcr.exe".
 It will install the Matlab 2022b license-free compiler and the software (warning: 850 MB is required).
 If you already have the compiler installed, you may also just download the software Standalone_App/NaLyser.exe .
 Launching tge program is done by double-clicking on NaLyser.exe .

 -----------------------------
 2. How to select the data files located in a given folder?